 Invite a representative from the local church to talk about their link with their community and church overseas, and if they have made an exchange visit, what difference it makes to them.

 Remind pupils about the work of charities they investigated in the last lesson, e.g. Christian Aid.
 What are the differences and similarities between overseas work through a local church and charity work?, i.e. people in a church often do the work voluntarily, whereas people involved in the work of Charities overseas can be both employees of the organisation or work voluntarily in different ways.

 Design a poster/leaflet to advertise ways that the local church loves their neighbours in the local community and overseas, encouraging people to get involved.

 - Describe the ways in which different church initiatives show how Christian believers love their neighbours locally and globally

 - Show, using appropriate words, my understanding of the purpose of these local and global partnerships

 - Ask your local church for information about community initiatives: eg mothers and toddlers groups, Christians against poverty CAP, A Rocha

-- Ask about overseas links for example Angola, London, Mozambique Association, ALMA (Diocese of London) ALMA
+- Ask about overseas Companion Links, for example, Angola, London, Mozambique Association, ALMA (Diocese of London)